sontek/monkeystud/README.md

     a:F:0
     b:W:64

-Meaning, player A and player B sit down, each antes 16 and is dealt a hole card face down, player A is dealt the duece of clubs, B is dealt the seven of diamonds, player A checks, B bets 32, A folds, B wins 64 chips.
+Meaning, player A and player B sit with 1024 chips each, each antes 16 and is dealt a hole card face down, player A is dealt the duece of clubs, B is dealt the seven of diamonds, player A checks, B bets 32, A folds, B wins 64 chips.

-To get a copy of the game:
+To implement a bot, first get a copy of the game:

     $ git clone https://github.com/colinmsaunders/monkeystud.git
     $ cd monkeystud